Netflix Cuts Controversial Suicide Scene From '13 Reasons Why'

 "We support the decision to edit the scene in which Hannah takes her own life from 13 Reasons Why.
 There has been much debate about the series in the medical community," they said in a joint statement, as THR reported.
 "But this positive change will ensure that 13 Reasons Why continues to encourage open conversation about mental health and suicide prevention — while also mitigating the risk for the most vulnerable teenage viewers."

-Ron Avi Astor at the University of Southern California, who studies adolescent bullying and mental health, discussed with NPR's Anya Kamenetz how the images of self-harm on the show could impact teens.
+Ron Avi Astor at the University of Southern California, who studies adolescent bullying and mental health, discussed with NPR's Anya Kamenetz how the images of self-harm on the show could affect teens.

 Avi Astor told Kamenetz that the depiction could be contagious — but just for certain teens.
 "It's not just that any random kid would see it and do it," he said, but for a kid who was already thinking about suicide, it had the potential to influence their behavior.